dreignier/playground-qZqn74B4/part5/statement.md

 });
 ```

-In this code, we want to call `job2` after `job1`.
-If `job1` is a framejob function, you can't modify it.
+In this code, we want to call `job2` after `job1`. `job1` takes a callback as argument.
 Therefore, you have to call `job2` in your callback directly.
 This kind of code will force a monolithic design because each callback must know the next callback.
 But it can get far worse; we all know it.
 The pyramid of *DOOM*:

 ```javascript
 job1(function() {